gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 extraction.
 E.g., at least every hour and every 100 GB of data which is a common policy for IPsec [ANSSI-DAT-NT-003].
 See [I-D.ietf-tls-rfc8446bis] for a more detailed discussion on key compromise and key exfiltration in (D)TLS.
-As explained in
+As recommended in
 {{KTH-NCSA}}, resumption can be used to chain the connections, increasing security by forcing an adversary to break them in sequence.